Enjoy the freedom to show off your legs.

 What are varicose veins?

-Varicose veins are large blue, dark purple veins.
-They protrude from the skin and many times they have a cord-like appearance and may twist or bulge.
+Varicose veins are large, blue, dark purple veins.
+They protrude from the skin, and many times they twist or bulge, resulting in a cord-like appearance.
 Varicose veins are found most frequently on the legs.

 What are spider veins?

 Spider veins are very small and very fine red or blue veins.
 They are closer to the surface of the skin than varicose veins.
 They can look like a thin red line, tree branches or spider webs.
 Spider veins can be found on the legs and face and may cover a small or large area.

 Reticular veins can also be known as feeder veins.
 They are the blue and green veins beneath the surface of the skin.

 Reticular veins enlarge because of increased pressure in the vein.
 They can be caused by heredity.
 You may have reticular veins alone, but you might also have spider veins at the same time.